oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 usage.
 The pool attributes should be adjusted to handle the desired workload within the bounds of resources available to Node.js and the database.

-When the values of ``poolMin`` and ``poolMax`` are the same, and you are using Oracle Client 18c (or later), then ``poolIncrement`` can be set greater than zero.
-This changes how a :ref:`homogeneous pool <createpoolpoolattrshomogeneous>` grows when the number of :attr:`connections established <pool.connectionsOpen>` has become lower than ``poolMin``, for example if network issues have caused connections to become unusable and they have been dropped from the pool.
+When the values of ``poolMin`` and ``poolMax`` are the same, ``poolIncrement`` can be set greater than zero.
+(In Thick mode this needs Oracle Client 18c or later).
+This value changes how a :ref:`homogeneous pool
+<createpoolpoolattrshomogeneous>` grows when the number of :attr:`connections
+established <pool.connectionsOpen>` has become lower than ``poolMin``, for example if network issues have caused connections to become unusable and they have been dropped from the pool.
 Setting ``poolIncrement`` greater than 1 in this scenario means the next ``pool.getConnection()`` call that needs to grow the pool will initiate the creation of multiple connections.
 That ``pool.getConnection()`` call will not return until the extra connections have been created, so there is an initial time cost.
 However it can allow subsequent connection requests to be immediately satisfied.
 In this growth scenario, a ``poolIncrement`` of 0 is treated as 1.

 Make sure any firewall, `resource manager <https://www.oracle.com/pls/topic/